freddy5566/undergraduate-goal/README.md

 # undergraduate-goal
-it is my personal goal before i graduate from college, if you guys have some cool advice, please just let me know
+it is my personal goal before i graduate from college, if you guys have some cool advices, please just let me know

 ## reading list